anir0y/vwa_docker/README.md

 # grant our user privileges

-GRANT ALL PRIVILEGES ON user.* to 'dbadmin'@'localhost'
+GRANT ALL PRIVILEGES ON users.* to 'dbadmin'@'localhost' ;

 # creating tables: